d20amit/aiven-kafka-nodejs/README.md

 In this article we will deploy a kafka service and create a Node.js producer to publish battery alerts from IOT devices.
 We will also demonstrate monitoring of our kafka service using InfluxDB and Grafana services provided by Aiven.

 Note: You will need an Aiven account to follow along the instructions in this tutorial.
-Please register at aiven.io, Aiven will provide a credit of $300 for one month, which is sufficient for ˇthis excercise.
+Please register at aiven.io, Aiven will provide a credit of $300 for one month, which is sufficient for ˇthis tutorial.

 # Creating Aiven for Apache Kafka Service

 Aiven provides an intuitive web console to create and manage services.
-Login to the console, go to "Services" menu option to create a new service and follow these steps:
+[Login](https://console.aiven.io/login) to the console, go to "Services" menu option to create a new service and follow these steps:

 1. Select "Apache Kafka" service.
 2. Select the cloud provider of your choice. e.g. AWS